 Mainly skunks can be seen in the more desert areas of the park.
 If you’d like to risk it and see the smelliest animal in Torres del Paine, go to the sectors of Lagunas Amarga, Sarmiento or Azul.

 Patagonia’s largest flightless bird, nandu look a lot like ostriches.
 It’s one of the fastest animals in the world, reaching speeds up to 80km/h when running.
 Interestingly, they spread their wings when running.

 They are big animals – males reach up to 170cm in the head.
-And the males are the ones who tend for the youngsters, even guarding their eggs and fighting off predators.
+And the males are the ones who tend to the youngsters, even guarding their eggs and fighting off predators.

 If you’d like to see the rhea, look for groups of them in the pampas of Torres del Paine where they look for food.